-Identifier Requirement Comment VM THEA-UC6-001 The master server application shall send Travel Times to vehicles and nomadic devices. Т THEA-UC6-002 The master server application shall send MAFB gate queues to vehicles and nomadic devices.
-MAFB gate queues are the lines that form at each of the MAFB entrances and are provided to the master server from a 3 rd party app. Т THEA-UC6-003 The master server application shall send incident locations to vehicles and nomadic devices. Т THEA-UC6-004 PIDs shall transmit PSMs Т THEA-UC6-005 Vehicle OBUs shall broadcast BSMs. т THEA-UC6-006 I-SIG application shall receive vehicles BSMs and PSMs. Т THEA-UC6-007 I-SIG application shall measure intersection delay time т THEA-UC6-008 I-SIG shall archive Multi-Modal Intelligent Traffic Signal Systems (MMITSS)-measured intersection delay time at the TMC Master Server. Т THEA-UC6-009 The Master Server shall present delay times for inclusion in the dataset as performance measurement data. Т THEA-UC6-010 The Master Server shall present delay times to the TMC Operator. Т THEA-UC6-011 Travel times along Meridian Avenue shall be determined in a configurable time threshold (starting at 15 seconds).
+Identifier Requirement Comment VM THEA-UC6-001 The master server application shall send Travel Times to vehicles and nomadic devices.
+REMOVED: This requirement was deleted as there was no data available from adjacent routes available. Т THEA-UC6-002 The master server application shall send MAFB gate queues to vehicles and nomadic devices.
+REMOVED: This requirement was deleted as the application that was supposed to be deployed was never deployed.
+This application was outside the CV Pilot project. Т THEA-UC6-003 The master server application shall send incident locations to vehicles and nomadic devices.
+REMOVED: This requirement was deleted as there was no data available from the Selmon, REL, or adjacent routes available. Т THEA-UC6-004 PIDs shall transmit PSMs REMOVED: This requirement was deleted as the it was found smartphones have differing features such as some smartphones do not have the ability to calculate its heading.
+Smartphone GPS was found to be too inaccurate to utilize. Т THEA-UC6-005 Vehicle OBUs shall broadcast BSMs. Т THEA-UC6-006 I-SIG application shall receive vehicles' BSMs. Т THEA-UC6-007 I-SIG application shall measure intersection delay time Т THEA-UC6-008 I-SIG shall archive Multi-Modal Intelligent Traffic Signal Systems (MMITSS)-measured intersection delay time at the TMC Master Server. Т THEA-UC6-009 The Master Server shall present delay times for inclusion in the dataset as performance measurement data. Т THEA-UC6-010 The Master Server shall present delay times to the TMC Operator.
+REMOVED: This requirement was deleted as the data was not available. Т THEA-UC6-011 Travel times along Meridian Avenue shall be determined in a configurable time threshold (starting at 15 seconds).
 Based on consolidating BSM speeds and directions from multiple OBUs along the route. Т THEA-UC6-012 Travel times along Meridian Avenue shall be based on length of corridor and detection points.
-Based on consolidating BSM speeds and directions from multiple OBUs along the route. Т THEA-UC6-013 Travel times along Channelside Drive shall be determined with the most current data. Т THEA-UC6-014 Travel times along Selmon Expressway shall be determined with the most current data. Т THEA-UC6-015 I-SIG shall publish travel times along Meridian Avenue to Т
+Based on consolidating BSM speeds and directions from multiple OBUs along the route. Т THEA-UC6-013 Travel times along Channelside Drive shall be determined with the most current data.
+REMOVED: This requirement was deleted as there was no travel time data available on Channelside Drive. Т THEA-UC6-014 Travel times along Selmon Expressway shall be determined with the most current data.
+REMOVED: This requirement was deleted as there was no travel time data available on the Selmon Expressway. Т